Huntersville Child Custody Lawyer

 - Joint custody, the right of both parents to share legal and/or physical custody of a child.

 Custody may be arranged in different ways.
-For example, a person may have sole legal and physical custody of a child, parents may share physical custody and one parent may have legal custody, or parents may have joint physical and legal custody.
+For example, a person may have sole legal and physical custody of a child, parents may share physical custody, and one parent may have legal custody, or parents may have joint physical and legal custody.

 Finding the right arrangement can make all the difference for a child’s well-being and can lead to a healthier ongoing relationship between parents.